fabiandev/jspm-tsc-update/README.md

 jspmTscUpdate({/* options */});
 ```

-The behavior is exactly the same as with the CLI.
+The behavior is the same as with the CLI.

 ## When to Run